tmn/tmn.io/src/www/articles/2015/11/22/making-mobile-apps-using-Fuse.md

 ## Creating our first app!

 We will start out simple by using only UX Markup.
 UX Markup is a XML-based format that should be immediately familiar to anyone who has worked with similar formats.
-The root tag of your application is the `<App>` tag.
+The root tag of your application is the `<App />` tag.
 This one bootstraps the app and takes care of the application lifecycle.

 ```xml
 <App Theme="Basic" Background="#fff">